Fitness for One and All Home Page

 Below is the label information for this supplement.
-It will be seen that many of the ingredients come from baker’s yeast or yeast concentrate.
-So I considered taking brewer’s or nutritional yeast instead of this product.
+It will be seen that many of the ingredients come from baker’s yeast or yeast concentrate, so I considered taking brewer’s yeast or nutritional yeast instead of this product.
 But I’ve tried such products before, and the taste is just too awful.

 Moreover, the nutrients in such yeast products are not “balanced” like this

 product is.
 By that I mean, this product provides 100 - 200% of most of the

 nutrients, but brewer’s or nutritional yeast are very high in some nutrients,